augustluhrs/ObsidanGarden/Personal Research/Readings/Games, Design, and Play.md

 - Constraint
 	- putting limits on player actions and interactions with the objects, other players, and the playspace with the intention of creating a play experience.
 	- Rules make play more interesting and engaging, and make achieving the goal more satisfying.
-	- Bernard Suits's "lusory attitude" -- players are willing to accept, and even invite, less efficient or logical means of engaging with a game in exchange for the potential of the play experience.
+	- Bernard Suits' "lusory attitude" -- players are willing to accept, and even invite, less efficient or logical means of engaging with a game in exchange for the potential of the play experience.
 	- Generate challenge, creative strategies, and engagement for players.
 	- examples
 		- golf -- why not just put ball in hole? why expensive stick far from hole?